 Hardwood floors look beautiful, but over time they begin to show nicks, dents, and scratches, making them look aged and worn out.
 The good news is you can breathe new life into worn-out hardwood floors by refinishing them.

 There are two levels of refinishing wooden floors.
 The first is buffing or screening, which restores the damaged topcoat and surface blemishes.
 The second level involves sanding or refinishing, which can remove deeper imperfections and allow you to change the color of the floor with a new or custom stain.

-The two most common types of stain are water based and polyurethane.
-While the end result is identical, be sure to consult with your property manager prior to choosing between water based and polyurethane.
-Most condominium buildings require homeowners to use water based stain due to the high odor and fumes that polyurethane puts off.
+The two most common types of stains are water-based and polyurethane.
+While the end result is identical, be sure to consult with your property manager prior to choosing between water-based and polyurethane.
+Most condominium buildings require homeowners to use water-based stains due to the high odor and fumes that polyurethane puts off.

 Just because you rented a 110-volt sander one time for a job around your house, doesn’t make you an expert.
 You cannot get quality results with rentable sanders like you can with an expert hardwood floor refinisher.
 In the end, you’ll likely end up wasting your time and money.

 In Chicago, Areté Renovators outshines their competition.
-Serving residents in Streeterville, West Loop, Lincoln Park, Lincoln Square, River North, Gold Coast, Old Town and Roscoe Village, they have 18 years of experience in refinishing wooden floors, as well as remodeling, design, real estate and construction.
+Serving residents in Streeterville, West Loop, Lincoln Park, Lincoln Square, River North, Gold Coast, Old Town, and Roscoe Village, they have over 20 years of experience in refinishing wooden floors throughout Chicago, as well as remodeling, design, real estate, and construction.
 They always keep an eye on current market trends and use the best products at competitive prices.
-Get in touch with them today for a quote.
+Get in touch with us today for a quote at 773-610-4551.